syncfusion-content/xamarin-docs/Xamarin/SfTabView/Display-Type.md

 Add the font family inside the application project of UWP.

-N> For iOS alone, FontFamily property is desclared without succeeding with .ttf and for android and UWP platform font family name is defined followed by .ttf.
+N> For iOS alone, FontFamily property is declared without succeeding with .ttf and for android and UWP platform font family name is defined followed by .ttf.

 **Setting font file for font icons**